studersi/test-4/Tutorial-04-README.md

 We use the _LogFormat_ directive to define a format and give it a name, _common_ in this case.

 We invoke this name in the definition of the log file using the _CustomLog_ directive.
-We can use these two commands multiple times in the configuration.
+We can use these two directives multiple times in the configuration.
 Thus, multiple log formats with several name abbreviations can be defined next to one another and log files written in different formats.
 It’s possible for different services to write to separate log files on the same server.

 The individual elements of the _common_ log format are as follows: